yacineMahdid/artificial-intelligence-and-machine-learning/README.md

-# DeepLearning
+# rightbrain
-repo for work in deep learning (no reinforcement learning here)
+This is where I put my machine learning x Neuroscience projects!